soixantecircuits/media-manager/documentation/MEDIA.md

 Use this route to modify `state` and/or `bucketId` fields of a media.
 Example: `PUT api/v1/medias/:id/?state=private&bucketId=098765`

+A spacebro event `media-updated` will be emitted.

 ## Deleting a media

 #### DELETE `api/v1/medias/:id`
 This route deletes the media instance from database and its associated file.

+A spacebro event `media-deleted` will be emitted.